Discover Cáceres in spring: an unknown gem in Spain

 If you are planning to visit Cáceres, we bring you some places that are absolutely essential for you to include in your itinerary.
 These iconic sites capture the essence and history of the city, giving you an unforgettable experience:

-- Monumental City: Start your exploration in the historic heart of Cáceres, the Monumental City, declared a World Heritage Site by UNESCO in 1986.
+- Monumental City: Begin your exploration in the historic heart of Cáceres, the Monumental City, declared a World Heritage Site by UNESCO in 1986.
 Let yourself get lost in its cobbled streets and cobblestone squares, marveling at the medieval and Renaissance architecture of its buildings.

-- Plaza Mayor: Stop by this charming square, the social heart of the city, where you can enjoy authentic Spanish life.
+- Plaza Mayor: Stop by this charming square, the social heart of the city, where you can experience authentic Spanish life.
 Relax on a terrace with a glass of local wine and watch life go by while admiring the surrounding architecture.

 - Merida Gate: Don't miss this ancient entrance arch to the city, dating back to the 1st century AD.
 Admiring this Roman relic will transport you back in time and remind you of Cáceres' rich history as a crossroads of civilizations.